adetaylor/rfcs/text/0000-arbitrary-self-types-v2.md

 Why should we *not* do this?

-- Deref coercions can already be confusing and unexpected. `Deref` becomes more powerful and significant if it allows method calls.
+- Deref coercions can already be confusing and unexpected.
+Adding a new `Receiver` trait could cause similar confusion.
 - Custom smart pointers are a niche use case (but they're very important for cross-language interoperability.)

 ## Method shadowing